Twins vs. Red Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has recorded 40 hits with nine doubles, a triple, 10 home runs and 26 walks.
+- Byron Buxton has 40 hits with nine doubles, a triple, 10 home runs and 27 walks.
 He has driven in 23 runs with six stolen bases.

 Buxton Recent Games